-The remainder of the paper is organised as follows: in Section~\ref{mod} we describe in detail how the Gaussian noise model is derived from some reasonable initial assumptions -- and also demonstrate that the noise model leads to the expected asymptotic behaviour; in Section~\ref{exp} we present a series of experiments, run on actual quantum hardware, to probe the real-world applicability of our proposed noise-model; then in Section~\ref{res} we include and discuss the results of these experiments; in Section~\ref{naqae} we give the simple example of noise-aware QAE; in Section~\ref{nares} we give some further numerical results for noise-aware QAE; and finally in Section~\ref{conc} we draw conclusions.
+The rest of this article is organized as follows: in Section~\ref{mod} we describe in detail how the Gaussian noise model is derived from some reasonable initial assumptions, demonstrating that depolarizing noise is a special case of the Gaussian noise model and also that the Gaussian noise model can be easily composed with other noise channels to form extended models.
+In Section~\ref{exp}, we present a series of experiments, run on actual quantum hardware, to probe the real-world applicability of our proposed noise model.
+Then, in Section~\ref{res}, we include and discuss the results of these experiments.
+In Section~\ref{qaecal}---with a view to proposing our noise-aware QAE algorithm later---we discuss a generalized procedure for collecting and analyzing additional QAE calibration data, which we will see is a key requirement for actually running noise-aware QAE.
+In Section~\ref{naqae}, we then give the theory and general framework for this proposed noise-aware QAE algorithm.
+In Section~\ref{nares}, we give some further numerical results for the noise-aware QAE algorithm.
+Finally, Section~\ref{conc} concludes this article.